-The Company holds four, high-grade zinc-lead-copper-gold-silver volcanogenic massive sulphide ("VMS") deposits consisting of Lemarchant, Boomerang-Domino, Long Lake and Tulks East.
+The Company holds four, high-grade zinc-lead-copper-gold-silver volcanogenic massive sulphide ("VMS") deposits consisting of Lemarchant, Boomerang-Domino, Long Lake and Tulks East ("Newfoundland Properties").
 Three of these have resource estimates and Tulks East has a historical resource.
-All of these deposits have excellent potential for expansion.
-NorZinc intends to focus its exploration on priority targets at these four established deposits with the aim of increasing the resource base.
+Since acquiring the Newfoundland assets, the Company has completed 47,000 metres of drilling on its properties and increased indicated resources by almost 40%.